dtraleigh/queue/README.md

 Prerequisites:
   - WAMP server
-  - Videos must be in .webm format
+  - Videos must be in .webm or .mp4 format
   - Videos need thumbnail in .jpg format
   - Familiarity with Video.js